telus/tds-core/guide/README.md

 For now, TDS is intended for use by TELUS employees and approved partners.

+## Announcements

+To view recent and past announcements, see our [Announcements](announcements.html) page.

 ## Important links

 ### New to TDS?